awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-partition-key-sharding.md

 # Using Write Sharding to Distribute Workloads Evenly<a name="bp-partition-key-sharding"></a>

-One way to better distribute writes across a partition key space in DynamoDB is to expand the space\.
+One way to better distribute writes across a partition key space in Amazon DynamoDB is to expand the space\.
 You can do this in several different ways\.
-You can add a random number to the partition key values to distribute the items among partitions, or you can use a number that is calculated based on something that you are querying on\.
+You can add a random number to the partition key values to distribute the items among partitions\.
+Or you can use a number that is calculated based on something that you're querying on\.

 ## Sharding Using Random Suffixes<a name="bp-partition-key-sharding-random"></a>

 One strategy for distributing loads more evenly across a partition key space is to add a random number to the end of the partition key values\.
 Then you randomize the writes across the larger space\.

-For example, in the case of a partition key that represents today's date, you might choose a random number between `1` and `200` and concatenate it as a suffix to the date\.
+For example, for a partition key that represents today's date, you might choose a random number between `1` and `200` and concatenate it as a suffix to the date\.
 This yields partition key values like `2014-07-09.1`, `2014-07-09.2`, and so on, through `2014-07-09.200`\.
 Because you are randomizing the partition key, the writes to the table on each day are spread evenly across multiple partitions\.
 This results in better parallelism and higher overall throughput\.

 However, to read all the items for a given day, you would have to query the items for all the suffixes and then merge the results\.
-For example, you would first issue a `Query` request for the partition key value `2014-07-09.1`, then another `Query` for `2014-07-09.2`, and so on, through `2014-07-09.200`\.
+For example, you would first issue a `Query` request for the partition key value `2014-07-09.1`\.
+Then issue another `Query` for `2014-07-09.2`, and so on, through `2014-07-09.200`\.
 Finally, your application would have to merge the results from all those `Query` requests\.

 ## Sharding Using Calculated Suffixes<a name="bp-partition-key-sharding-calculated"></a>